Complaint Handling Code 2024 FAQs

 It is not appropriate to take a blanket approach to excluding complaints from individuals with challenging behaviour.

-The landlord’s complaint policy should set out how a landlord will handle complaints made in an unacceptable or vexatious manner.
-The landlord should also have an unacceptable user policy, or similar, supporting this.
+The landlord’s complaint policy should set out how a landlord will handle these complaints.
+The landlord should also have a managed behaviour policy, or similar, supporting this.
+We will expect this policy to be made available on the landlord’s website if they have one.

-A landlord must not confuse a resident requiring reasonable adjustments with unreasonable behaviour and should therefore consider its reasonable adjustments policy first and foremost.
+A landlord must not confuse a resident requiring reasonable adjustments with unacceptable behaviour.

 • What are our obligations under the Code when we opt to refuse a complaint?